AntonSol919/linkspace/homepage/eli5.md

 If we both get the same number, we have read the same data.

 This is useful when we want to talk about data.
-It is a unique name for things.
+It is a practically unique for every piece of data.
-This way computers can compare things.
+With this number multiple computers can compare things.

 It is the difference between sending: